pieces-app/workshops/10x-developer-productivity/slides.md

 <!--

 AI tools can help manage all this for you.
+AI is great at reasoning over large amounts of data.
+Combine an LLM that is trained on code, with an AI tool that brings in this context, and you have a powerful tool.

 -->